 This started the downward march of the Reforms.
-The Non-co-operation movement had The time weakened.
-Hindu-Muslim manufactured and nurtured by tension. moves of the Government and nolitical deliberate efforts of officials and interested people, was increasing.
+The Non-cooperation movement had by this time weakened.
+The Hindu-Muslim tension, manufactured and nurtured by the political moves of the Government and the deliberate efforts of officials and interested people, was increasing.
 The bureaucracy was recovering its lost or dwindled influence.
-It was just at this juncture that the authorities contracted an unholy liaison with the reactionary forces, and began to utilize them as ready and willing tools for a policy of backsliding.
-After that the Reforms became synonymous with reaction, and decisions were taken that not only reduced the Reforms to a farce but gave a clear indication of the future intentions of British statesmen with regard to the demand of Indians for Home Rule.
+It was just at this juncture that the authorities contracted an unholy liaison with the reactionary forces and began to utilise them as ready and willing tools for a policy of backsliding.
+After that the Reforms became synonymous with reaction and decisions were taken which not only reduced the Reforms to a farce but gave a clear indication of the future intentions of British statesmen with regard to the demand of Indians for Home Rule.
 Considerations of space forbid our giving a detailed account of these reactionary measures.
 We can only refer to them by merely stating them in general terms.

-The first in importance and time may be mentioned the decision of the Government on the report of the Lee Commission on Public Services.
-This decision has involved the country in an additional annual expenditure of one crore rupees.
-But that is not the worst of it. strengthened the 'steel frame' of British rule in India.
-Mr. Lloyd George was still at the head of the government in Great Britain when happened and his speech was the most pronounced evidence of what was in the mind of the British people.
-He has a reputation for brazen-faced opportunism-which is sometimes only a polite word for hypocrisy-and for pharisaism of the worst kind.
+The first in importance and time may be mentioned the decision of the Government on the report of the Lee Commission on public services.
+This decision has involved the country in an additional annual expenditure of one crore of rupees.
+But that is not the worst of it.
+It has strengthened the 'steel frame' of British Rule in India.
+Mr. Llovd George was still at the head of Government in Great Britain when this happened and his speech was the most pronounced evidence of what was in the mind of the British people.
+He has a reputation for brazen-faced opportunism-which is sometimes only a polite word for hypocrisy and for phariseeism of the worst kind.
 He has no use for a conscience nor does he care for the sanctity of promises and pledges.
-His own colleagues consider him to be inreliable
+His own colleagues consider him to be unreliable.

-But in this matter what he expressed was really the imperial mind of Great Britain.
+But in this matter what he expressed was really the Imperial mind of Great Britain.
 The action taken by the Government on the Lee Commission Report has tightened the chains around India for decades to come, and no Indian can ignore it.
-There can be no Home Rule in

-India, no advance towards real self-government as long as the superior services are manned by the British.
-On this point even Al. Carthill, the anti-Indian author of The Lost Dominion, holds the same view as Indians do.
+There can be no Home Rule in India, no advance towards real self-government as long as the superior services are manned by the British.
+On this point even Al. Carthill, 'the anti-Indian author of The Lost Dominion, holds the same view as Indians do.

-Then, again, the finance and the Military departments are the key-stones of an administration.
-The Reformed Government has made itself notorious for its maladministration of Indian finance and a deliberate misuse of its statutory powers.
-The Governor-General has restored taxation proposals turned down by the Legislative Assembly.
+Then again Finance and the Military are the key-stones of an administration.
+Reformed Government has made itself notorious for its maladministration of Indian finance and a deliberate misuse of its statutory powers.
+The Governor-General has restored taxation proposals turned down by the Assembly.
 He has sanctioned expenditure disallowed by the popular and representative chamber.
-Moreover, the Government has manipulated exchange, and by clever handling of the currency fleeced the Indian taxpayer of billions of pounds.
+Moreover the Government has manipulated exchange and by clever handling of the currency fleeced the Indian tax-payer of billions of pounds.
 It has treated the decision of the Assembly and the intelligent non-official opinion of the country with supreme contempt.

 India's carrying trade is done mostly in British bottoms.
 The policy of the British Government towards efforts at encouraging Indian navigating companies has always been one of opposition.
-The British vessels do not care for the interests of the Indian manufacturer, and yet India is not allowed to organize a mercantile marine of her own.
+The British vessels do not care for the interests of the Indian manufacturer, and yet India is not allowed to organise a mercantile marine of her own.
 The recommendations of the Indian Mercantile Marine Committee of 1924 have been quietly shelved.